maltag/Automation/README.md

-Repository created to build automated tests in Playwirght
+Repository to practice Automation in diferent libraries

-1. Login
+1. Playwright
-2. Navigate through a navbar
-3. Search product
-5. Add product
-6. Delete product
-7. Validate form
+2. Selenium WebDriver